 Music 107, 108, 201, 202, 301, 302, 303, 304, 451, 452, twelve hours in applied music (eight hours keyboard, four hours elective).

-All majors are required to participate throughout their Western Maryland College years in one of these ensembles: Band, Orchestra, Choristers, or Choir.
+All majors are required to participate throughout their Western Maryland College years in one of these ensembles: Band, Jazz Ensemble, Orchestra, Choristers, or Choir.
 Membership in additional ensembles is encouraged but does not fulfill the department's ensemble requirements.
+All majors are required to take one of the following courses: Art 109, 113, 114; Studies in Communications 124; Dramatic Art 119; or other courses in the Fine Arts approved by the department.
 Other Educational Options in Music: